open-policy-agent/opa/docs/book/ssh-and-sudo-authorization.md

  You learned a number of things about SSH with OPA:

-* OPA gives you fine-grained policy control over SSH and sudo on any host where you've installed OPA and its PAM module.
+* OPA gives you fine-grained access control over SSH, `sudo`, and any other application that uses PAM.
+  Although this tutorial used the some of the same policies for both SSH and sudo, you should use separate, fine-grained policies for each application that supports PAM.
-* You write allow/deny policies to control who has access to what.
+* Writing allow/deny policies to control who has access to what using context from the user and host.
-* You can import external data into OPA and write policies that depend on. that data.
+* Importing external data into OPA and writing policies that depend on that data.

-The code for this tutorial can be found in the [open-policy-agent/contrib](https://github.com/open-policy-agent/contrib) repository.
+The code for the PAM module used in this tutorial can be found in the [open-policy-agent/contrib](https://github.com/open-policy-agent/contrib) repository.